aale01/linux_setup/README.md

 - sudo or root privileges for system-wide operations.
 - Internet access for package installation (unless using an offline package cache).

+## ⚠️ Warning
+These configuration files may overwrite your existing settings in `~/.config` or your `Home` directory.
+Always back up your important files before proceeding.

 ## Quickstart

 1. Clone the repository: